 For States in which Wish is registered and considered a marketplace facilitator under State law, Wish will collect sales tax and remit to the State on behalf of all Merchants that make sales into that particular State.
 Merchants that make sales through the Wish marketplace are generally not required to collect and remit sales tax on their sales made through the Wish marketplace in those States in which Wish is required to collect and remit tax.
 (Note that there are a few exceptions to this general understanding.)

-In the following jurisdictions (subject to change), Wish will collect and remit sales tax to the jurisdictions for all in-State sales occurring on its marketplace:
+Please refer to Wish Merchant Tax Policy for a list of jurisdictions that Wish will collect and remit sales tax to the jurisdictions for all in-State sales occurring on its marketplace.

 D. In which States may Merchants have an obligation to collect and remit sales tax on their own?